Jojendersie/gpugi/documentation/doxymanpage.md

     * BSDF functions come in a normal and "Adjoint" version for particle tracing (see code comments)
     * Configuration options:
       * `SAMPLEBSDF_OUTPUT_PDF`: If set, the propability density at the sampled or evaluated point will also be returned.
+	  * `STOP_ON_DIFFUSE_BOUNCE`: Whitted variant - manipulates throughput for BSDF and Sampling to stop on diffuse bounce and avoid fireflies
   * `pathtracer.comp`
     * Basic pathtracer, see Pathtracer class.
     * Configuration options: